 When a friend or loved one is physically ill or injured, we don’t brand them ‘worthless’ or ‘incompetent’.
-We don’t tell them “there’s nothing wrong with you”, “it’s all in your head” or “you’re making it up”.
+We don’t tell them “There’s nothing wrong with you”, “it’s all in your head” or “You’re making it up”.
 Instead, we support them and don’t blink an eye at the thought of them seeing a doctor or specialist for guidance.
 We help them heal.

-But when it comes to mental health and wellbeing there’s still deeply entrenched stigma within our society.
-The stigma of mental illness stops us from acknowledging, asking, listening and supporting someone who is suffering from a mental illness.
+But when it comes to mental health and wellbeing there’s still a deeply entrenched stigma within our society.
+The stigma of mental illness stops us from acknowledging, asking, listening, and supporting someone who is suffering from a mental illness.
 This is particularly worrying as mental illnesses are not less of a condition than a physical illness or injury.
-In fact, according to the World Health Organisation (WHO) around 450 million people currently suffer from a mental disorder, which makes mental illness among the leading causes of ill health worldwide.
+In fact, according to the World Health Organisation (WHO), around 450 million people currently suffer from a mental disorder, which makes mental illness among the leading causes of ill health worldwide.

-Mental Health Stigma: shake it off, shake it off
+Mental Health Stigma: Shake it off, shake it off

 It’s hard enough trying to manage the symptoms associated with different types of mental health conditions, without having to also challenge the stereotypes, discrimination and prejudice surrounding your condition.
 Understandably, this can make it even more debilitating.

 Mental illness refers to a broad range of conditions from depression to anxiety disorders and eating disorders to addiction and personality disorders.
 It’s not confined to the often sensationalised depictions of people with mental illness in movies and on television.